• Skip to primary navigation

 Step 7

 To do this, I got out my aqua brush.
 Filling the brush with water wets the bristles and allows you to be more creative with tearing your napkin.
-The front of the sewing drawer ended up taking an entire napkin, due to a few careless operator errors.
+The front of the sewing drawer took an entire napkin due to a few careless operator errors.
 Winking smile

 wet napkin-tear to size